CyberReaper00/hypercrypt/README.md

 # Hypercrypt
-A simple and highly secure encryption program written in go

 I have made this as a simple hobby project, it is not extensive or all encompassing in any way but i just wanted to see if i could build it
 ## Usage
 `hc -h`